-This BAPM framework seeks to support the implementation of a model and philosophy of care within which parents are enabled to be primary caregivers to their infants in partnership with clinical teams.
+This BAPM framework seeks to support the implementation of a model and philosophy of care within which families are enabled to be primary caregivers to their babies in partnership with clinical teams.

-This framework describes the model of Family Integrated Care (FICare) and provides a structure for implementation in UK neonatal units and networks.
+This framework describes a model of Family Integrated Care (FICare) and provides a structure for implementation in UK neonatal units and networks.

-By seeking to adopt this model throughout the development and delivery of care you can, as advocated by a UK veteran neonatal unit parent below;
+By seeking to adopt this model throughout the development and delivery of care you can, as advocated by a veteran neonatal unit parent below: